HamzaBenyazid/Minesweeper/README.md

           ```
       ```
 3. Set Difficulty:
-    - You can choose diffuclty by adding `dif: ...` inside code block.
+    - You can choose difficulty by adding `dif: ...` inside the code block.
 E.g:
       ```
           ```mnswpr
           dif: easy